 Given the rise of cyber crime, the ease at which sensitive information (belonging to both you and your clients) can be used maliciously, and the heavy fines associated with breaching the new GDPR legislation, it is essential that companies securely destroy and dispose of their old IT equipment.

 Ensure that you receive proof of data destruction

 Secure data destruction is necessary in order to comply with a wealth of rules and regulations, from both the UK government and associated bodies in the EU.
 As such, whenever you undergo this process, ensure that the company you are working with provides you with a certificate of destruction; if one cannot be provided then you risk non-compliance to these regulators.
-Check with the company that they can provide a certificate in order to save you a host of potential future problems.
+Check with the company that they can provide a certificate and have adhere to a data compliance scheme in order to save you a host of potential future problems.

 Reuse is often safer than destruction